 Individuals may take coursework at Augsburg University as a non-degree-seeking student.
 Non-degree students can enroll on a space-available basis.
-Registration dates are included in the University's Academic Calendar.
+Registration dates are included in the university's Academic Calendar.
 Admission requires program director approval, and the student must be in good standing at all previously attended institutions.
+Some graduate programs have additional requirements beyond those listed here.